waveshareteam/roarm_ws_em0/README.md

 Enter the following command to start the nodes related to controlling the robotic arm:

     ros2 launch moveit_servo demo.launch.py

+Open a new terminal and run the following command.
+    ros2 run roarm_moveit_cmd setgrippercmd

 ### 5.1 Keyboard Control
 Open a new terminal and run the following command.
 This terminal window should remain active as it will receive control commands from the keyboard: